 b.
 Questionnaire and Schedule - With the help of this type of method, data is collected by getting questionnaires completed by the various respondents.
 This method of questionnaire and schedule is generally employed in order to collect the primary data in a very systematic manner.
 A questionnaire can be defined as a schedule having a number of coherent questions related to the topic which is being studied.
 A questionnaire acts as a formulated series of the questions and helps in the collection of the information directly by the investigator himself.
-A schedule can be defined as the collection of the details in a tabulated form and can be sometimes identical to the questionnaire.
+A schedule can be defined as the collection of the question question c.

-c.
 Experimentation - Forms a very commonly used and very popular ingredient of the research process, being used in the physical sciences for a long time.
 An experiment is the process of studying the various aspects of the relationships between the independent and the dependent variables in a controlled situation.
 It acts as a test or a trial method in order to test a hypothesis in a laboratory.